jyotiraj007/candlestick-pattern/README.md

     - Goto "Server response" section under "Responses" section and a "Download file" link would be visible in 200 status code.
     - Click on "Download file" link to download a zip file which contains two folders
         - curated_chart
-            - curated_chart.html: Shows the output candlesticj chart(hammer pattern).
+            - curated_chart.html: Shows the output candlestick chart(hammer pattern).
             - curated_data.csv: Contains output csv data for hammer pattern.
         - raw_chart
             - raw_chart.html: Shows the raw candlestick chart(All the available patterns).